donomii/racketprogs/README.md

 # racketProgs
 A collection of racket programs that are too small to have their own repository.
 Generally they don't have UIs, the just start and do something.

+## actinic * racket

+An alternative to Racket's HTTP client.
+Supports connection pooling and keep-alives

 ## bitmap fonts * golang

 Print out letters, similar to figlet.
 Also generates code to be included in your programs, so you can print letters without a font library.